How to Email a Cover Letter: Samples, Format & Subject Line

 There are two types of summaries of skills and qualifications: the objective or the summary.

-Skim over your resume once again.
+Skim over your RN resume once again.
 Look for the skills and achievements that stand out like a Mickey Mouse band aid.

 Choose 2-3 of those top achievements that will get the recruiter’s heart racing and write out your heading statement based on them.